 The reality of the Strength and Conditioning industry is that your resume does not speak as loudly as your friends do.
 Without a wide and diverse professional network, you will constantly find yourself behind the curve when it comes time to try and land a new position.

 There are many different ways to build your professional network.
 The most obvious way is to go to conferences, pass out business cards, and engage in conversation with as many coaches as possible.
 This is a great way to open up an initial conversation, but if the conversation ends at the conference you will be forgotten quickly.

-Here are the best tips for networking, outside of the traditional conferences:
+Here are the best networking tips and tricks, outside of the traditional conferences:

 Walking through the exhibition halls of the NSCA and CSCCa national conferences is like walking through a busy fish market after the fresh catch comes in.
 It’s loud, crowded, and everyone is trying to look after their own personal interest.
 Now take that environment and try to convince someone you just met that you are the missing piece to their staff or could be in the future.

 Catching up with these coaches for a drink or a burger following the initial meet up is a great way to continue getting to know other coaches in the industry.
 The casual setting of a restaurant or a bar can help bring down walls that coaches may put up when they’re being evaluated like live stock in the exhibition hall.